 Courses developed under these shells are not individually listed in the catalog.
 Each discipline proposing such a curriculum vehicle has a generic listing in the catalog as to the nature of the offerings.
 Once the shell is established, the course number identifying the rigor of the content (159, 359, 459, 559, 199, 399, 499 or 599) cannot be changed without action of the AP&P Committee.

-Special topics courses may not be used as core or selected units in a major.
+Special topics courses may not be used as core units in a major.

 Special topics courses are exempt from the sunset rule.
 Academic affairs requests departmental review of such courses each year for determination by faculty as to whether any should be dropped or possibly converted to a course within the regular curriculum.

-To develop this type of curriculum shell, faculty should submit a new course proposal (see section 2 New Course Proposal) on the regular AP&P calendar, identifying the grading option, catalog description, goals, and objectives as well as completing the other required documentation.

-Once the shell is established, the department may submit courses in the Special Topics course format at any time.
-A cover sheet is specifically developed for each discipline along with the outline format that includes the selected grading option and the student goals and objectives.
-Signatures to the process ensure compliance with the adopted format and the integrity of the curriculum; as such, courses are not brought to the table for full review.
-Any signatory to the process or any faculty member may refer a special topics course created under a shell to the full committee for consideration of issues or concerns.

-For Special Topics courses that do not lend them to a shell format, individual courses may be developed under the “99” numbering series using the new course proposal.
-(See section 2 – New Course Proposal).

-Once the new course proposal for a shell has been approved, the academic affairs office will maintain the official course shell and provide the discipline instructors with the appropriate cover sheet and course outline format with pertinent information included.

-Once the new course proposal for a shell has been approved, the academic affairs office will maintain the official course shell and provide the discipline instructors with the appropriate cover sheet and course outline format with pertinent information included.
+.

 As always, work closely with your faculty peers and AP&P representative to identify which type of new course suits your needs.
 Please take into account the time needed for new courses to go through the local review and approval process, as well as the Chancellor’s Office review and approval time frame.

 State-Mandates